 If the ProLon Fasting Mimicking Diet is too radical for you, you can always try the 16:8 method.
 This is when you eat your meals between noon and 8PM.
 I usually eat lunch at noon and then dinner at 6PM.
-If I need a snack during the day I rely on Fast Bars to keep my blood sugar levels an insulin levels as low as possible.
-Then from 8PM to noon the next day you sleep and fast.
+If I need a snack during the day, I rely on Fast Bars to keep my blood sugar levels and insulin levels as low as possible.
+Then from 8PM to noon the next day, you sleep and fast.
 This method is also known as the Leangains method and it is one of the easiest ways to try intermittent fasting.

 ABOUT THE AUTHOR: